deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 Further tuning of LSTM is worthwhile: more layers, different hyper parameters, perhaps learned via arbiter and transfer learning.

-I barely explored modeling instruments, and the current system's approach to modeling instruments seems inadequate.

 An advantage of the symbolic harmony representation without instruments is that it's very simple: the even-indexed characters are one voice, and the odd-indexed characters are the second voice.
 LSTM seemed to have no trouble learning it.
 When I tried adding instruments (so that the pitch of the first voice was followed by the instrument of the first voice,